G-Research/Bulldog/README.md

 Removes the boiler plate setup when writing command line tooling to allow you to focus on the important logic.

-It is opinionated enought to enforce some standardisation but with some extension points to avoid being too restrictive.
+It is opinionated enough to enforce some standardisation but with some extension points to avoid being too restrictive.

 ## Versioning